 Pale Willowherb - Epilobium roseum

 Short to tall rather slender, somewhat hairy plant.
 Stem rather brittle with raised lines, with a rosette of leaves at the base in the Autumn.
 Leaves mostly opposite, lanceolate to elliptical, narrowed at the base, toothed and stalked.
 Flowers white, becoming pinkish streaked 8 to 10 mm with a club shaped stigma.
+Many glandular hairs on upper stem, sepals and part of the fruiting structure

 The County Recorder has asked for a specimen of this plant to be retained for verification